SAFCSP-Team/exception-handling/README.md

 **Implementation**

-Before starting, you must `resolve` [project one](https://github.com/nourabyte/Package-Project/blob/main/README.md) and use it to add exception handling concept.
+> Before starting, you must `resolve` [project one](https://github.com/nourabyte/Package-Project/blob/main/README.md) and use it to add exception handling concept.

-1. resolve duplicate id numbers and non-existent students using exception handling.
+Resolve duplicate id numbers and non-existent students using exception handling.

 ```Java